 REQUIRED DOCUMENTS FOR YOUR VEHICLE TO BE ON THE FERRY

-First off, the moment you consider a ferry to cross into the Mexican mainland either via Baja Ferry or TMC, be sure to have your vehicle registration to prove ownership of your vehicle to be allowed to get the vehicle ''import permit.''
-Yes, you'll need one to have your car legally on the mainland
+First off, the moment you consider a ferry to cross into the Mexican mainland either via Baja Ferry or TMC (from baja), be sure to have your vehicle registration to prove ownership of your vehicle to be allowed to get the vehicle ''import permit.''
+Yes, you'll need one to have your car legally on the mainland and the person that the vehicle is registered under MUST be there with their ID to be granted this permit.

-What you'll also need to get the import permit is to also have your FMM TOURIST VISA, that same thing they give you whenever you fly internationally into any country.
+What you'll also need to have in order to get the import permit is your Mexican FMM TOURIST VISA, that same thing they give you whenever you fly internationally into any country (see image below).
 Technically, ONLY the person that the vehicle is registered under needs the FMM to get the import permit.
-You can get the FMM at the immigration office at any border entry point.
-It'll cost about $25 for each FMM since you're traversing by land instead of flying into the mainland.
-If you'd already driven far down into Baja, the other only place we know of that you can get the FMM form is in Cabo San Lucas.
+If you've driven from the USA into Baja like we did, you would be told that the only option you have in getting the FMM is at the immigration office at any US/Mexican border entry point.
+For us, that would've have been Tijuana.
+It'll cost about $25 for each person's FMM since you're traversing by land instead of flying into the mainland.
+(TIP: If you'd already driven far down into Baja w/out having to stop to get an FMM, the other only place we've heard of from several people is that you can get the FMM form is in Cabo San Lucas, which was only about 1-2 hours drive from La Paz.)
+Sadly, like we said prior, we were told by the Mexican officials that we can only get it at the border so since the car was registered under Brittanny, only she had to fly back to TJ (airport is a walking distance to the border) to get her FMM.

 sample FMM Tourist Visa we downloaded from Google images

-The import permit costs $69usd plus a $400usd deposit and allows you up to 6 months stay on the mainland, of which you can extend/renew at the border.
-Ohhh, and the building you would need to go to to get the Import permit is called BANJERCITO.
-To receive the deposit back, you'll need to stop by any Banjercita office near any border entry point before crossing back into the US.
-Other than needing the import permit for the car to go on the ferry into the mainland, it is also a legal requirement along the way when the mainland authorities stop you at military checkpoints.
+The import permit costed us $69 usd plus a $400 usd deposit and allows you up to 6 months stay on the mainland, of which you can extend/renew at any border, be it Guatemala, Belize or a U.S. state.
+Ohhh, and the building you would need to go to to get the import permit is called BANJERCITO.
+To receive the deposit back, when exiting the country via the same vehicle, you'll need to stop by any Banjercita office near any border entry point BEFORE crossing the border into 1 of the 3 different countries.
+Other than needing the import permit for the car to go on the ferry into the mainland, it is also a legal requirement along the way when the mainland authorities stop you at any point, especially the military checkpoints.

 ABOUT THE TMC FERRY

-TMC is a working ferry for the nation's business purposes transporting supplies and other cargo as opposed to the alternative BAJA FERRY that caters to the comfort of tourism so there won't be any sleeping cabins available and majority of the people on board are trucker men; fortunately nice people.
-There is a moderate size sitting room lounge with a TV that some people slumber in but most that we saw slept in their vehicle.
-Overall cleanliness is very acceptable especially given the liberty to bring your pet without w/out a kennel.
+TMC is a working ferry for the nation's businesses transporting supplies, equipments and other cargo as opposed to the alternate BAJA FERRY that caters to the comfort of tourism.
+Hence, unlike Baja Ferry, there won't be any sleeping cabins available and majority of the people on board are trucker men; fortunately nice people.
+Fortunately, dogs are allowed to roam w/ your supervision or remain in the car w/out the need to be crated like the BAJA FERRY so that is such a huge plus for us.
+There is a small size sitting lounge with a TV that some people slumber in but most people that we saw on our trip slept in their vehicle.
+Being a work horse, the overall cleanliness of the ship isn't the best but still very acceptable and even adventurous in our book.
+Ohh, the restrooms are often clean and they do have showers on board but I would not rely on those if you're not used to public amenities. =)

-While on board, despite what people say, the inclusive Mexican meals were actually authentic and good.
+While on board, despite what people say, the inclusive Mexican meals were actually authentic and good in our opinion.
+I would definitely give it a try if you're not the paranoid type.

 The FERRY TICKET